 As reflected in our consolidated financial statements we have generated significant losses from operations of \$5,254,781 and \$7,685,390 for the years ended December 31, 2018 and 2017, respectively, consisting primarily of general and administrative expenses, raising substantial doubt that we will be able to continue operations as a going concern.
 We have suffered recurring losses from operations and our independent registered public accounting firm issued a report which includes an explanatory paragraph relating to our ability to continue as a going concern.
 Our ability to execute our business plan is dependent upon our generating cash flow and obtaining additional debt or equity capital sufficient to fund operations.
-Our business strategy may not be successful in addressing these issues and there can be no assurance that we will be able to obtain additional lebt or equity capital (of which there can be no assurance), we hope to acquire additional management as well as increase marketing our products and continue the development of our real estate holdings.
+Our business plan (including acquiring additional capital), our stockholders may lose their entire investment in us.
+If we are able to obtain and additional debt or equity capital (of which there can be no assurance), we hope to acquire additional management as well as increase marketing our products and continue the development of our real estate holdings.